SEPTEMBER 21 - 27, 2020

 STUDENTS: must be currently enrolled in school, or graduated within 6 months of the Festival.
 Any selected Student filmmaker will be expected to provide proof of student status.

-EMERGING ARTISTS: (A) must have made their first film no earlier than 2015 and (B) must not have received distribution for any film they have directed.
+EMERGING ARTISTS: must have made their first film no earlier than 2016.

 The MOWFF Student and Emerging Filmmaker Competition will award 8 prizes, as follows: